rust-lang/book/second-edition/src/ch15-02-deref.md

 <!-- Yes, it is something that happens behind the scenes, which is why we
 describe it as implicit. /Carol -->

-Rust tends to favor explicitness over implicitness, but one exception is deref coercions of arguments to functions and methods.
-Rust performs *deref coercion* to convert a reference to a type that implements `Deref` into a reference to a type that `Deref` can convert the original type into.
+*Deref coercion* is a convenience that Rust performs on arguments to functions and methods.
+Deref coercion converts a reference to a type that implements `Deref` into a reference to a type that `Deref` can convert the original type into.
 Deref coercion happens automatically when we pass a reference to a value of a particular type as an argument to a function or method that doesn't match the type of the parameter in the function or method definition, and there's a sequence of calls to the `deref` method that will convert the type we provided into the type that the parameter needs.

 Deref coercion was added to Rust so that programmers writing function and method calls don't need to add as many explicit references and dereferences